-The corporate governance framework should recognize the rights of stakeholders as established by law and encourage active co- operation between companies and stakeholders in creating the company value, jobs and financial sustainability.
-For the purposes of this Principle, the concept "stakeholders" includes investors, employees, creditors, suppliers, local community and other persons having certain interest in the company concerned.
+The corporate governance framework should recognize the rights of stakeholders as established by law and encourage active co-operation between companies and stakeholders in creating the company value, jobs and financial sustainability.
+For the purposes of this Principle, the concept "stakeholders" includes investors, employees, creditors, suppliers, clients, local community and other persons having certain interest in the company concerned.

-- 9.1.
-The corporate governance framework should assure that the rights of stakeholders that are protected by law are respected. - 9.2.
+9.1.
+The corporate governance framework should assure that the rights of stakeholders that are protected by law are respected.
+9.2.
 The corporate governance framework should create conditions for the stakeholders to participate in corporate governance in the manner prescribed by law.
-Examples of mechanisms of stakeholder participation in corporate governance include: employee participation in adoption of certain key decisions for the company; consulting the employees on corporate governance and other important issues; employee participation in the company's share capital; creditor involvement in governance in the context of the company's insolvency, etc. - 9.3.
-Where stakeholders participate in the corporate governance process, they should have access to relevant information.

-Company prepares collective agreements between an employer and a company's trade-union.
+Examples of mechanisms of stakeholder participation in corporate governance include: employee participation in adoption of certain key decisions for the company; consulting the employees on corporate governance and other important issues; employee participation in the company's share capital; creditor involvement in governance in the context of the company's insolvency, etc. 9.3.
+Where stakeholders participate in the corporate governance process, they should have access to relevant information. assure that the rights of stakeholders that are protected by law are respected.
+9.2.
+The corporate governance framework should create conditions for the stakeholders to participate in corporate governance in the manner prescribed by law.
+Examples of mechanisms of stakeholder participation in corporate governance include: employee participation in adoption of certain key decisions for the company; consulting the employees on corporate governance and other important issues; employee participation in the company's share capital; creditor involvement in governance in the context of the company's insolvency, etc. YES employer and a company's trade-union.
 The employees' interests are presented in a proper way; the company's employees take an active part in preparation of a collective agreement as well as control of its performance.

-The interests of other interest holders (creditors, suppliers, customers) are assured by applying the carrying obligations agreed by the company as well as following valid requirements of legislation.
+The interests of other interest holders (creditors, suppliers, customers) are assured by applying the carrying obligations agreed by the company as well as governance process, they should have access to